romain-durban/spl_validator/README.md

   * `tags`: List of tags used to select only some of the tests
 * `selection`: List of tags to select tests to run
   * Use `*` to select them all

+## Debugging

+The PLY parser prints debugging information in the file `parser.out`, which contains elements such as the state machine description, helping understand how the parser behaves.

+## Author

+Romain Durban (romain.durban@gmail.com)

+# License

+The project is licensed under MIT License